 Holidays Observed:

-1. Students can pause 1 month of lessons (no charge) while holding their weekly lesson spot
+1. Pause lessons for one month (no charge) while retaining their weekly lesson slot.

 I look forward to meeting you and your student to begin your music journey!